Preparing for your Orientation program

 The rate for additional nights in the residence halls is $30 per person, per night.

-- Money (cash, check or credit card) for orientation housing, meals, and parking ($12 for 2 days)
+- Money (check or credit card) for orientation housing, meals and parking

-- A battery-operated calculator, if taking the math assessment (Programmable calculators and calculators using computer symbolic algebra or QWERTY keyboards are not permitted.)
+- A battery-operated calculator, if taking the math placement exam (programmable calculators and calculators using computer symbolic algebra or QWERTY keyboards are not permitted)

 - A picture ID (driver's license, state ID or passport), required to get your university ID card